Europe matters: now or never

 Transitions matter, speed matters more

-The EU budget: a test of commitment
+The EU budget: a test of political leadership

 This three-day gathering includes the State of Europe high-level roundtable, which has been tapping into collective wisdom for the past 20+ years, the President’s Gala Dinner on the eve of it, the Friends of Europe Board of Trustees meeting, and a meeting of the European Young Leaders, who come from all walks of life to close the festival.